alexgroom/ocp3.11-all-in-one/README.md

 This all installs on RHEL 7.6.
 Scripts enclosed to add repos etc.

-Bugs:

-Strange issue found while trying to start kube-catalog service.
-The apiserver fails making a reference to <HOST>.dynu.net:2379 which then mystically maps to the following IP: 5.199.182.31.
-Reverse lookup on that address returns Telenet in Söflingen, Germany!!

-Fixed this by patching the iptables to route this IP back to the host IP

-Resolv.conf gets setup wrongly during installation, a corrected version is attached.
+Resolv.conf gets setup wrongly updated by NetworkManager based on dynmaic nature of network card, a corrected version is attached.
 By default it assumes dynu.net is the search root which is wrong, since things don't start until <host>.dynu.net.